openrs2/openrs2/README.md

 Copyright (c) 2019 OpenRS2 Authors

-OpenRS2 is free software: you can redistribute it and/or modify it under the terms of the version 3.0 of the GNU General Public License as published by the Free Software Foundation.
+OpenRS2 is free software: you can redistribute it and/or modify it under the terms of version 3.0 of the GNU General Public License as published by the Free Software Foundation.

 OpenRS2 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A